stijnwop/manureSystem/docs/PLACEABLES.md

 To successfully execute the required steps in this tutorial you will need the following programs:

 - Text editor ([Notepad++](https://notepad-plus-plus.org/downloads/), [Visual Studio Code](https://code.visualstudio.com/) or any proper IDE ...)
-- GIANTS Editor 8.2.0 or 3D software that supports the GIANTS Exporter (Maya, blender ...)
+- GIANTS Editor 9.4.0 or 3D software that supports the GIANTS Exporter (Maya, blender ...)
 - Internet connection for downloading sources from GitHub

-For placeables (non build-in map placeables) you also need an extra script in order to check if the `ManureSystem` exists.
+For placeables (non build-in map placeables) that has a custom script to extend MS functionality you also need an extra script in order to check if the `ManureSystem` exists.
+### **_If above is not the case, please skip this part!_**

 You will need to get a copy of the latest `ManureSystemAvailabilityCheck.lua` file which can be found in the [GitHub repository](https://github.com/stijnwop/manureSystem/tree/master/docs/ManureSystemAvailabilityCheck.lua).

 If the following [Download ManureSystemAvailabilityCheck](https://raw.githubusercontent.com/stijnwop/manureSystem/master/docs/ManureSystemAvailabilityCheck.lua?token=AC3ZARBT2EZBDZ2R5YTS6NC6NNVU6) link does not work you can follow the following steps on how to download the `ManureSystemAvailabilityCheck.lua` file: